 My aim therefore is to open up your reading of the Gospels, for you to discover what is there, not what we think is there.
 As we will see, all too often we can read an incident in a Gospel but our minds will be thinking of the same incident told quite differently in another Gospel.
 If we can learn to ask the right questions then we will receive good answers.

 My interest is in the Gospel as we have it.
-Although it is helpful and important to compare Gospels, I am not interested in sources, where the evangelist got his material.
+Although it is helpful and important to compare the Gospels, I have little interest in sources, the traditions which lie behind the written Gospels we have.
 That would be a distraction from our purpose, to read the four Gospel stories as we have them.

 I have arranged the presentations with the individual reader in mind.
 They can be easily adapted for groups and reading together - which may well be the best approach.

 May 2018: The Gospel of Mark has now been revised.
 Further revision will be done as the Sunday lectionary unfolds in coming months.
 Every page will have its date.